-Body-mind connection fascinates me and evoke my curiosity since my youth.
+Body-mind connection fascinates me and evokes my curiosity since my youth.

 My education started with psychology studies.
 I was always curious about different therapy modalities and was naturally pulled to experience and explore; I did many additional trainings in things like Family constellation, group processes & psychodrama, Non-violence communication, Bach flowers, Theta Healing.
 I studied with Dr. Arnold Holtzman the creator of Psycho-diagnostic Chirology (PDC).
 Later enrolled in Transpersonal Psychotherapy.